Who Are The Sherpas And What Do They Do

-- Lhakpa Sherpa broke her own record a year ago to reach the summit of Everest 9 times, making her the women’s world record holder.
+- Lhakpa Sherpa broke her record a year ago to reach the Everest summit nine times, making her the women’s world record holder.

 - Apa Sherpa is the first to have climbed Everest 21 times – a fellow Sherpa has broken this record.

 - Phurba Tashi Sherpa has been featured on Discovery Channels’ Everest – Beyond the limit and, more recently, on Sherpa – The Movie.
 He is also the record holder of 34 summits of mountains above 8000 meters.

-- They have set, and broken many speeds ascend records on Everest in less than 10 hours.
+- They have set and broken many speeds ascend Everest records in less than 10 hours.